 For more information on getting involved with FoodCorps in New York, please contact Andrew.

 Why Serve in New York?

 With over 1.1 million students in over 1,800 schools, the New York City public school district is the largest in the country, and the need for school gardens and healthy food education is enormous.
 Nearly one in four children in New York City is food insecure, and this issue has a disproportionate effect on low-income communities and communities of color.
-For instance, obesity rates in East Harlem are three times what they are on the Upper East Side, just a few short blocks away.
-By serving in New York City, you will have the chance to address these inequities and work with a network of like-minded organizations that are working to change the food system both in schools and in the community at large.

-By serving in New York City, you’ll also access all of the benefits of living and working in one of the largest and most exciting urban hubs — and one of the greatest food cities — in the world.
+Even in such a big city, the network of food education organizations is connected and collaborative.
+By serving in New York City, you will join a vibrant network of urban gardeners, food justice advocates, educators, and organizations that are working to change the food system both in schools and in the community at large.
+You’ll also access all of the benefits of living and working in one of the largest and most exciting urban hubs — and one of the greatest food cities — in the world.